China–United States relations: Rapprochement (1968–1972)

 The end of the 1960s brought a period of transformation.
-For China, when American President Johnson decided to wind down the Vietnam War in 1968, it gave China the impression that the U.S. had no interest in expanding throughout the Asia-Pacific anymore.
+For China, when American President Johnson decided to wind down the Vietnam War in 1968, it gave China the impression that the US had no interest in expanding throughout the Asia-Pacific anymore.
 Meanwhile, relations with the USSR rapidly worsened.
-This gave Richard Nixon—running for president in 1968—the idea of using that rivalry to improve Washington's relations with Moscow and Beijing, while each rival would cut back support for Hanoi.
+This gave Richard Nixon - running for president in 1968 - the idea of using that rivalry to improve Washington's relations with Moscow and Beijing, while each rival would cut back support for Hanoi.

 This became an especially important concern for the People's Republic of China after the Sino-Soviet border conflict of 1969.
 The PRC was diplomatically isolated and the leadership came to believe that improved relations with the US would be a useful counterbalance to the Soviet threat.
 Zhou Enlai, the Premier of China, was at the forefront of this effort with the committed backing of Mao Zedong, Chairman of the Chinese Communist Party (CCP).
 In 1969, the US initiated measures to relax trade restrictions and other impediments to bilateral contact, to which China responded.
 However, this rapprochement process was stalled by the Vietnam War, where China was supporting the enemies of the US.
 Communication between Chinese and American leaders, however, was conducted through Romania, Pakistan and Poland as intermediaries.
-The warming U.S.-Soviet and U.S.-China relationships in 1972 due to the triangular diplomacy coincided with crucial periods in the Paris Peace Talks.
+The warming US–Soviet and US-China relationships in 1972 due to the triangular diplomacy coincided with crucial periods in the Paris Peace Talks.
+Because of Nixon's diplomatic groundwork, neither Moscow nor Beijing intervened in the US Christmas bombing campaign against Hanoi in late 1972.
+They offered verbal protests but prioritized their new relationships with Washington over their alliance with Hanoi.
+This isolated North Vietnam and forced them back to the negotiating table within 11 days.
 Many historians argue that the shifting dynamics of the strategic triangle played a critical role in changing the North Vietnamese's negotiating strategy and ultimately led to the signing of the Paris Peace Accords in January 1973.

 Henry Kissinger, Zhou Enlai and Mao Zedong.
 Kissinger made two secret trips to the PRC in 1971 before Nixon's groundbreaking visit in 1972.